travelping/ergw_aaa/CCR_retry_and_rate_limit.md

 ---------
 CCR retry is configured for a procedure (e.g. CCR-I) with *max_retries* configuration parameter set to an integer value greater than 0.
 Also an optional *tx_timeout* (in milliseconds) can be configured (defaults to 5000 ms if not set).

 When there is no answer within *tx_timeout* for a request, the request will be re-sent to another connected peer.
-This will be repeated until the *max_retries* attempts is reached or all the peers have been tried.
-Then the request fails with **timeout** error.
+This will be repeated until *max_retries* number of attempts is reached or all the peers have been tried.
+The request fails with **timeout** error when *max_retries* is reached.
 If the number of retries is configured larger than the number of available peers, then when there are not more peers can be tried, the request fails with **no_connection** error.

 The retansmitted request messages are sent to a not yet tried peer and keep the end to end ID of the original request and will have the retansmit flag set, indicating to the peer, that the request is possibly a retransmit.